everx-labs/ton-nfc-client/docs/FuntionsList.md

 - **checkIfNfcSupported()**

-    Check if your Android device has NFC hardware.
+    Check if your Android/iPhone device has NFC hardware.

     *Responses:*

         {"message":"true","status":"ok"}
         {"message":"false","status":"ok"}

+- **checkIfNfcEnabled()**

+    Works only forAndroid.
+Check if NFC option is turned on for your Android device.

+    *Responses:*

+    {"message":"true","status":"ok"}

+    {"message":"false","status":"ok"}

+- **openNfcSettings()**

+     Works only forAndroid.
+Open "Settings" panel to mantain NFC option.

+    *Response:*

+    {"message":"done","status":"ok"}

-## CoinManager functions (CardCoinManagerApi)
+## CoinManager functions

 Here there are functions to call APDU commands of CoinManager.
 CoinManager is an additional software integrated into NFC TON Labs Security card.
 It is responsible for maintaining ed25519 seed, related PIN and it provides some auxiliary operations.
-In TonNfcClientSwift library there is a class CardCoinManagerApi providing all CoinManager functions.

-- **setDeviceLabel(deviceLabel: String)**
+- **setDeviceLabel(deviceLabel)**

     This function is used to set the device label.
 Now we do not use this device label stored in Coin Manager.